Introduction: Make an ESP32 WiFi CCTV Camera (ESP32-CAM) DIY Wireless Security Cam

 Step 4: Uploading Code to Board

-Check that you have the following board, upload speed, flash freq, flash mode, partition scheme, core debug level, and your COM port selected.
+Make sure you select "ESP32 Dev Module" with partition scheme "Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)", enable PSRAM, and select your COM port.
 Then hit upload.
 Do know that uploading to the board may take a while, it's totally normal, please be a bit patient :)

 Step 5: Preparing ESP32-CAM for Use & Getting IP Address